senuri222/Advanced-Client-Side-Real-Estate-WebSite/README.md

 # 🏡 Estate Agent Client-side Web Application

-A responsive single-page web application built with React.js, inspired by platforms like [rightmove.co.uk](https://www.rightmove.co.uk).
+A responsive advanced client side web application built with React.js, inspired by platforms like [rightmove.co.uk](https://www.rightmove.co.uk).
 This project allows users to search for properties using various filters and manage a favorites list—all without a backend server.

 ## 📌 Features